Long Beach Residential Care Facilities for the Elderly Abuse Attorney

-If you have a loved one living in an RCFE and suspect they’re being neglected or abused, you need to contact an experienced and compassionate elder abuse attorney.
+If you have a loved one living in an RCFE in Long Beach and suspect they’re being neglected or abused, you need to contact an experienced and compassionate residential care facilities for the elderly abuse lawyer.
 Since 2002, attorney Travis Siegel of Siegel Law has made it his mission to fight against elder abuse and neglect.
-Call 562-645-4145 for a free consultation.
+Call (562) 645-4145 for a free consultation.

 RCFEs vs. Nursing Homes